 - Member, Mecklenburg County Bar Association

-- Admitted to practice in North Carolina state courts, and the U.S. District Court for the Eastern and Middle Districts of North Carolina, and the Fourth Circuit Court of Appeals
+- Admitted to practice in North Carolina state courts, and the U.S. District Court for the Western, Middle, and Eastern Districts of North Carolina, and the Fourth Circuit Court of Appeals

 - UNC School of Law James E. and Carolyn B. Davis Society